icaros-usc/pyribs/README.md

 - An **Optimizer** that combines the archive and emitter together.

 After creating the components, we then run on the negative 10-D Sphere function for 1000 iterations.
-To keep our BCs simple, we use the first two entries of each 10D solution vector as our BCs.
+For simplicity, the BCs are the first two entries of each 10D solution vector.

 ```python
 import numpy as np